angelaambroz/lastviz/README.md

 19. ~~The actual sunburst/`pie` layout!
 Specifically, how to get `d.playcount` in my `pie`.~~
 20. Style: make 2nd (+3rd?) column of `<p>`, in the style of [Shay Howe tutorial on multiple columns](http://learn.shayhowe.com/html-css/positioning-content/).
 21. A background pic, a color, something to brighten things up.
-22. Meaningful colors - &exist; a color-wheel for music?
+22. Meaningful colors - &exist; a color-wheel for music? *Or* create simple algorithm where genre text is converted into an `rgb(x,x,x)` thing.
+That way, it's consistent!
 23. "Loading..." thinking wheel.
 24. Tooltips on hover.
 25. *Smooth* transition between users (`attrTween`).